Build a Feedback Loop

 2. Surface the prediction to users (optional)

-If your application shows the prediction to a user (for example, an auto-tagged support ticket), give them a way to correct it.
+If your application shows the prediction to a user (for example, an auto-routed support ticket), give them a way to correct it.

 Authorization: Bearer {token}